brndnmtthws/storm-kafka-0.8-plus/README.md

-storm-kafka-0.8-plus
+Storm spout for Kafka 0.8+
 ====================

-Port of storm-kafka to support kafka >= 0.8.
+This is a port of storm-kafka to support kafka >= 0.8.

+I forked the project [from here](https://github.com/wurstmeister/storm-kafka-0.8-plus).
+My version has an emphasis on throughput and robustness, rather than adding new features.

 ## Grab it from [clojars.org](https://clojars.org/)